vaishali2k11/Movie_Watchlist_App/README.md

 ### <u>Hosting Platfrom</u>

--I have used Vercal platfrom for hosting the Application
+- I used Vercal platfrom for hosting the Application

 > <a href="https://movie-app-seven-mu.vercel.app/" target="_blank">https://movie-app-seven-mu.vercel.app/</a>